brainsandspace/escape-the-room/README.md

 # Escape the Room
-Video with some minor shading effects for a friend's es DIY escape the room.
+Video with some minor shading effects for a friend's DIY escape the room.